Isabel Oakeshott: The reporter Matt Hancock trusted with 100,000 Whatsapp messages

 The reporter turned writer has courted controversy before, by revealing information with far reaching consequences.

-Oakeshott faced more controversy over an extraordinary claim that David Cameron ‘had sex with the head of a dead pig’ in a student escapade.
+Ms Oakeshott, currently a TalkTV presenter, faced more controversy over an extraordinary claim that David Cameron “had sex with the head of a dead pig” in a student escapade.

-Cameron denied the allegation which appeared in a 2015 unauthorised biography of the former PM Oakeshott co authored with Tory peer Lord Ashcroft.
+Mr Cameron denied the allegation which appeared in a 2015 unauthorised biography of the former PM Ms Oakeshott co authored with Tory peer Lord Ashcroft.

 “Unless you happen to work in a hospital or a laboratory they’re frankly nothing to do with medicine or genuine infection control,” she added.
 “They are completely unnecessary symbols of fear and repression.”